How to Book

-Please turn lights off when not infuse.
+Please turn lights off when not in use.
 We make all of our own power at the ranch.

 The water coming out of the kitchen tap at the Ranch House and the Long House is treated by a water filter (when a lever is activated).
 Use this as your source of drinking water.
 If you prefer to drink spring water, one is located four miles up the South Fork Road and is located at the west end of the Steven Bridge.

-The Ranch has a limited supply of towels and bedding.
-You are strongly encouraged to bring your own linen and/or sleeping bags.
+The Ranch has a supply of towels and bedding.
+You may bring your own linen and/or sleeping bags if you wish.

-We have one phone for emergency use.
-There is no fax or Internet connection available for guest use and no reception for cell phones.
+We have one phone for emergency use (707 954-0254).
+There is an Internet connection available for guest use (no streaming) and no reception for cell phones.
 The closest pay phone/cell reception is in Hiouchi on Highway 199 in front of the convenience store.